EduMIPS64/edumips64/docs/developer-guide.md

 Before doing a release, please do the following tasks.
 Over time, those should be automated, but before that is done those checks should be done manually.

+Before committing the release commit:

+- run `./gradlew release`
-- For each released JAR / MSI file:
+- JAR and MSI:
   - verify that the splash screen works
   - verify that the version number, code name, build date and git ID are correct
   - open one .s file (e.g., `div.d.s`)
   - run it
   - open the help
   - close the application
-  - verify the JAR size (should be < 3 MB)
+- JAR-only: verify the JAR size (should be < 3 MB)
+- PDF:
   - open the English manual and check the version
   - open the Italian manual and check the version

+Make sure the version number on `snapcraft.yaml` is updated.
+After committing, check out `master` and run `./gradlew release` again.

+Trigger builds on snapcraft.

+Create release and update artifacts generated from `master`.

-- check the 'edge' snap and promote it to stable if it works (https://snapcraft.io/edumips64/releases, needs login)
+Check the 'edge' snap and promote it to stable if it works (https://snapcraft.io/edumips64/releases, needs login)Test both on amd64 and armhf (Raspberry PI)

+Update winget manifest on https://github.com/microsoft/winget-pkgs/tree/master/manifests/e/EduMIPS64/EduMIPS64